GasiorMateusz/DietPlanner/.ai/openrouter-service-implementation-plan.md

 const messages = [
   {
     role: "system",
-    content: "You are a nutrition expert."
+    content: "You are a nutrition expert.",
   },
   {
     role: "user",
-    content: "Explain the benefits of a Mediterranean diet."
+    content: "Explain the benefits of a Mediterranean diet.", },
-  }
 ];

 const response = await OpenRouterService.getChatCompletion(messages, {